Mountain rescue: Israel

 Unit 669 "Airborne Combat Rescue And Evacuation Unit" is the Israel Defense Forces heliborne combat search and rescue extraction unit, subordinate to 7 Wing (special forces) of the Israeli Air Force.
 It is considered one of the four premier elite units of unit the IDF.

 The mandate of the unit is to rescue downed pilots and execute airborne medical evacuation of critical casualties.

 Due to its unique capabilities, the unit participates in IDF's and other security bodies special operations.

 In addition, the unit's teams are rushed to complex rescue events for which civilian emergency services are unable to provide an adequate response.

 Italy

-Mountain rescue in Italy is provided by CNSAS (corpo nazionale soccorso alpino e speleologico), a voluntary agency that provides nationwide mountain search and rescue operations in difficult terrains in close cooperations with the Medical Air Rescue Service 118, with Meteomont army team and Police of Italy under the phone number 112- EU standard integrated emergency service.
+Mountain rescue in Italy is provided by CNSAS (Corpo Nazionale Soccorso Alpino e Speleologico, En.
+The National Alpine Cliff and Cave Rescue Corps), a voluntary agency that provides nationwide mountain search and rescue operations in difficult terrains in close cooperations with the Medical Air Rescue Service 118, with Meteomont army team and Police of Italy under the phone number 112- EU standard integrated emergency service.
 The main missions are search and rescue, avalanche response, first aid, surveillance of mountain areas, prevention of accidents, and public safety.